Vrooli/Vrooli/packages/docs/docs/guides/fonts.md

 When supplying a font, it is a good idea to compress it using [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator).
 If you know which characters you need (such as for a logo), you can also delete unneeded characters via an app like [FontForge](https://fontforge.org/).
 In web development, size matters😉

-If you want to go even further (though it is probably not necessary), you can also encode your font as a base64 string so it can be used without fetching.
+If you want to go even further (though it is probably not necessary), you can also encode your font as a base64 string.
+This allows the font to be used without fetching, but also makes it harder to cache.
 On a Unix-based terminal, a `.woff` can be converted to base64 using the command `base64 -w 0 yourfont.woff > yourfont-64.txt`.
 Then, you can enter that string into the `@font-face` src like so:

 ```javascript
     ...